Internal Dispute Resolution Procedure (IDRP) Guide

 • When your benefits can be paid.

-When you (this includes dependants) are told of a decision you should check, as far as you can, that it is based on the correct details and that you agree with the decision.
-If you don’t agree with a decision that is made and you can’t resolve it informally, you can use the Internal Dispute Resolution Procedure.
+When you’re told about a decision (and this includes decisions that affect your dependants), take a moment to check that it’s based on the right information and that you’re happy with what it says.
+If you don't agree with a decision that is made and you can't resolve it informally, you can use the Internal Dispute Resolution Procedure.
 Read on for further information.

 Informal enquiry